zstenger93/scop/README.md

 f 4 9 7 1
 ```

-Which contains in this case only `vertex coordinates`
+Which contains indexes in this case only for the `vertex coordinates` of a square.

-or
+or the following:

 ```
 f 23/123/123 321/3213/213 43/45/12 423/3423/432